StapleyB/4d-Platformer/README.md

 Currently working on: 4d physics

-Progress: Player can jump but no collision yet (or objects)
+Progress: Platforms render but collision not implemented